AY2526S2-CS2103-F13-1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User chooses to add a new gamer contact.
-2. BB prompts for the contact details required to create the gamer contact.
-3. User provides the required gamertag and any optional fields.
+2. User provides the required gamertag and any optional fields.
-4. BB validates the provided details.
+3. BB validates the provided details.
-5. BB saves the new gamer contact and displays a success message with the updated contact list.
+4. BB saves the new gamer contact and displays a success message with the updated contact list.

 Use case ends.

 **Extensions**

-4a.
+3a.
 The required gamertag field is missing.

-- 4a1.
+- 3a1.
 BB displays an error message showing the correct command format.
-- 4a2.
+- 3a2.
 User re-enters the add command with corrected input.
 - Use case resumes at step 1.

-4b.
+3b.
 One or more specified fields contain invalid values.

-- 4b1.
+- 3b1.
 BB displays an error message indicating that the input is invalid.
-- 4b2.
+- 3b2.
 User re-enters the add command with corrected input.
 - Use case resumes at step 1.

-4c.
+3c.
 A contact with the same gamertag already exists.

-- 4c1.
+- 3c1.
 BB displays an error message indicating that the gamertag is already in use.
-- 4c2.
+- 3c2.
 User re-enters the add command with a different gamertag.
 - Use case resumes at step 1.

 #### UC02 - List All Gamer Contacts